-- -Discussion postings on or before the due dates. - -Taking chapter quizzes on or before the due dates.
+-Taking chapter quizzes on or before the due dates.

+- Discussion posting on or before the due dates.

 Late work: All work must be posted, emailed, or hand delivered by the due dates posted on the calendar.
-Excuses such as "The network was down," or "I could not figure out how to submit assignments" are not acceptable.
+Excuses such as "The network was down," or "I could not figure out how to access Connect for the quizzes or homework" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments.
 It is always okay to complete assignments early.
+All quizzes will be available to you on the first day of classes.

-\\Please note: I do not accept late work!\\
+Please note: I do not accept late work!

 Blackboard is the computer software used to deliver this course.
 It is essential that you have reliable access to the Internet.
 It is not necessary to purchase or own your own computer but you should have a backup plan in place should you encounter computer problems.
 There are open computer labs available to all enrolled SPC students on all campuses.
 It is also the student's responsibility to have the required computer skills to complete this course.
-More information on online courses is available atwww.southplainscollege.edu/online.

-Should you encounter technical difficulties contact the SPC technical support for issues with Blackboard:
+More information on online courses is available at www.southplainscollege.edu/online.
+Should you encounter technical difficulties contact the SPC technical support for issues with 806 716-5094.